Our answers to some frequently asked questions.

 Q: What if I need an imaging study?
 Does private insurance or Medicare cover that?

-A: All imaging studies and labs are billed directly to your insurance company by the imaging centers and laboratories.
-So, imaging studies and labs are still covered according to your insurance plan.
+A: Yes, imaging studies and labs are still covered according to your insurance plan because they are billed directly to your insurance company by the imaging centers and laboratories.

 Q: Do I still need health insurance if I have a concierge physician?

-A: Yes, we highly recommend that patients carry health insurance for visits with specialists, imaging and laboratory studies, medication coverage, and hospitalizations.
+A: Yes, we highly recommend that patients carry health insurance for visits with subspecialists, imaging, laboratory studies, medication coverage, and hospitalization.

 Q: What if I am hospitalized?
 Where do I go?